 Before we get started, you should read more about search engine optimization and why it’s important for your online business.

-In 2021, you should understand the following aspects of SEO to improve your chances of ranking on the first page of Google:
+Make sure you understand the following aspects of SEO to improve your chances of ranking on the first page of Google:

 The first thing I want you to do is set up an account for Google Analytics and Google Search Console.